-Then, taking the ferry across the strait, you’ll visit the archeological site of ancient Troy.
-It’s actually nine different cities built atop one another, which make up one of the richest archeological sites in the Mediterranean basin.
+Then, taking the ferry across the strait, you’ll visit the archaeological site of ancient Troy.
+It’s actually nine different cities built atop one another, which make up one of the richest archaeological sites in the Mediterranean basin.
 Explore the different architectural styles of each layer and learn how Victorian explorers wildly misinterpreted the results of the initial dig.
 You’ll also hear how later, professional excavations have helped to clarify the picture of the late Bronze Age peoples that lived here.

 Vietnam: Khe Sanh